 Daniel "Dan" Dubé, Esq.

 I have handled cases in all classes and most types of crime, and I have successfully applied that skill-set to a variety of civil case types.
-I have represented clients in two states and fourteen out of Maine's sixteen counties.
-I regularly practice in six counties.
+I have represented clients in two states and all sixteen of Maine's sixteen counties.
+I practice statewide.
 Spending a lot of time in courtrooms, I can better predict what a court is likely to do, and how an issue might be handled.
 Civility and credibility are cornerstones of my approach.
 I have worked in a variety of firm settings and I favor the solo model of practice for both myself and my clients.

 I have studied nationwide and internationally at an array of selective and difficult schools and programs, obtaining three degrees.
 I kept my focus on long-term skill-building and knowledge accrual.
 I attended a prestigious law school on scholarship, but my greatest learning and lessons have been from life experience.